szapp/CatInv/Ninja/CatInv/Content/CatInv/README.md

 Legal
 -----

-CatInv is free software and released under The MIT License (MIT).
+CatInv is free software and released under the MIT License (MIT).